Music in the Time of Vermeer:

 How Accurate are Vermeer's Paintings of Musical Instruments?

-In a recent interview, c a Dutch early music expert, points out that the instruments "are accurate, but they could be more accurate."
+In a recent interview, an early Dutch music expert points out that the instruments "are accurate, but they could be more accurate."
 Albert-Pomme de Mirimonde ("Les Sujets musicaux chez Vermeer de Delft") wrote that the musical annotation on the crumpled sheet of paper lying on the foreground chair in Love Letter does not make musical sense.
 Moreover, the structure of the flute in the Girl with a Flute does not seem entirely convincing, a fact, together with other anomalies in the work, have brought many Dutch painting experts to doubt its authenticity.
 All in all, the musical instruments in Vermeer's paintings seem to be coherent with his overall system of representation.

 Vermeer and the Dutch Songbook